Dominic-Mutiso/survival-analysis/README.md

 ```
 # 3. Stratified Log-rank test
+Log-rank test- tests whether there is a significant difference in survival between two or more independent groups.

 We can use either the `survdiff()` function or a combination of `survfit()` and `surv_pvalue()` to generate the **p-value**.
 A combination of `survfit()` and `surv_pvalue()` works best if you require the results for further processing.

 ```r